kylewhittemore/gif-getter/README.md

 * to filter the search, and the add to favorites button will add the previous search to the
 * favorites.
 Clear clears the gifs.
 More...! will get the next ten gifs from giphy for a given
 * search.

+##The other html/js documents
+* I thought that it would be interesting to use firebase for this app to
+* store the favorites but have not finished.